Home > Saving and investing your money > Top 5 money management tips for teens

 Your money increases or decreases as the value of those assets changes.
 When you want to withdraw your money, you'll "sell" your shares at their current price.

-The main factor to consider when choosing between saving and investing is how much risk you're comfortable taking.
+The main factor to consider when choosing between saving and investing is how much risk you're comfortable taking and how long you'll be putting your money away for.

 5. Look for discounts